Evidence-Based · CGA Components · EMR Documentation · Free

 All Scoring Criteria Visible

-Every scoring option displays the complete criterion — so you can score the Barthel Index, Katz ADL, or GDS-15 at the bedside without a paper reference guide.
+Every scoring option displays the complete criterion — so you can score the Katz ADL, GDS-15, or SPPB at the bedside without a paper reference guide.
 All 15 GDS questions include the depressive answer key.
 All 10 EFS domains include administration instructions.

 Validated Cut-off Scores & MCID

-Every calculator includes validated cut-off thresholds — GDS-15 ≥5, CFS ≥5, EFS ≥7, MoCA ≥26 — with sensitivity and specificity data.
-The Barthel Index and SPPB include MCID trackers to document clinically meaningful change between assessments.
+Every calculator includes validated cut-off thresholds — GDS-15 ≥ 5, CFS ≥ 5, EFS ≥ 7, SPPB ≤ 9 — with sensitivity and specificity data.
+The SPPB includes an MCID tracker (1 point) to document clinically meaningful change between assessments.

 EMR-Ready Documentation